sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 <!-- expect(drink).toBe('coffee') -->

-However, nested ternaries are different beasts: they usually make code harder to read, and there’s almost always a better alternative:
+However, nested ternaries are different beasts: they make code harder to read because it’s difficult to see which branch belong to which condition.
+There’s almost always a better alternative.

 <!-- const Loading = () => <p>...</p> -->